Jeanie Crosby, Parish Administrator

 John Laamanen, Sexton

 John is originally from Massachusetts.
-He has been at St. Michael’s for seven years, working hard to keep the St. Michael’s building and grounds ship-shape.
+He has been at St. Michael’s for many years, working hard to keep the St. Michael’s building and grounds ship-shape.